washingtonyachtclub/documents/WYC_By-Laws.md

 ## Designated Chief
 ### Definitions
 Designated Chiefs for a specific fleet of vessels may give Skipper Ratings for that fleet of vessels.
 For example, a Designated Catamaran Chief may give Catamaran Skipper Ratings, but they may give no other Skipper Ratings if they do not hold a Designation for those other fleets.
 A Designated Whaler Chief may give one type of Whaler Rating; separate Whaler Novice and Whaler Skipper ratings do not exist.
-A Windsurf Skipper Examiner Designated Chief can give Skipper ratings, while a Windsurf Captain Examiner Designated Chief can give Captains ratings.
+A Designated Windsurf Chief can give Skipper ratings, while a Designated Windsurf Captain Chief can give Captains ratings.
 The individual types of Designated Chiefs make up the entire set of Chiefs of the Club.

 For simplicity, the word “Designated” does not have to be stated in order to understand that a Chief is a Designated Chief for the specific fleet of vessels indicated.
 For example, a “Catamaran Chief” may be understood to be a Chief who holds a Catamaran Designation and they do not explicitly have to be referred to as a Designated Catamaran Chief.